'Adud al-Dawla: Death and succession

-Adud al-Dawla died at Baghdad on March 26, 983, and was buried in Najaf.
+Adud al-Dawla died at Baghdad on 26 March 983, and was buried in Najaf.
 His son Abu Kalijar Marzuban, who was in Baghdad at the time of his death, first kept his death secret in order to ensure his succession and avoid civil war.
 When he made the death of his father public, he was given the title of "Samsam al-Dawla".
 However, Adud al-Dawla's other son, Shirdil Abu'l-Fawaris, challenged the authority of Samsam al-Dawla, resulting in a civil war.

 Legacy

-Adud al-Dawla, like the previous Buyid rulers, maintained the Abbasids in Baghdad, which gave legitimacy to his dynasty in the eyes of some Sunni Muslims.
+Adud al-Dawla, like previous Buyid rulers, maintained the Abbasids in Baghdad, which gave legitimacy to his dynasty in the eyes of some Sunni Muslims.
 However, he showed more interest than his predecessors to the pre-Islamic culture of Iran, and was proud of his Iranian origin.
 He visited Persepolis alongside Marasfand, the Zoroastrian chief priest (mobad) of Kazerun, who read the pre-Islamic inscriptions in the city for him.
 Adud al-Dawla later left an inscription in the city, which tells about his awareness of being heir of an ancient pre-Islamic civilization.
 Adud al-Dawla even claimed descent from the Sasanian king Bahram V Gor, minted coins of him wearing a Sasanian type crown, which carried the traditional Sasanian inscription, Shahanshah, may his glory increase.
 The reverse side of the coin said: May Shah Fanna Khusraw live long.

 However, he still preferred Arabic authors to Persian ones.
 There is very little evidence of his interest in Persian poetry.
-He spoke Arabic, wrote in Arabic and was proud to be a student of a famous Arab grammarian.
+He studied Arabic, wrote Arabic verse and was proud to be a student of a famous Arab grammarian.
 He studied science in Arabic, including astronomy and mathematics.
 Many books written in Arabic were dedicated to him whether religious or secular.
 Apparently showing interest in Arabic rather than Persian, Adud al-Dawla followed the mainstream of intellectual life in a provincial town where culture was dominated by Arabic and Persian.

 Like many of his contemporaries, he does not seem to have felt that his admiration for the pre-Islamic Iranian civilization conflicted with his Muslim Shiite faith.
 According to some accounts, he repaired the Imam Husayn Shrine in Karbala, and built a mausoleum of Ali in Najaf, which is today known as the Imam Ali Mosque.
-He is said to have been generous to a prominent Shiite theologian, but did not follow a Shiite religious policy and was tolerant to the Sunnis.
-He even tried to get closer to the Sunnis by giving his daughter in marriage to the caliph, which was a failure because the caliph refused to consummate the marriage.
+He is said to have been generous to a prominent Shiite theologian, but did not follow a uniformly Shiite religious policy and was tolerant to the Sunnis.
+He even tried to give his daughter in marriage to the caliph, supposedly hoping to strengthen the claim of his dynasty to power by uniting it with the Abbasid one, but this was a failure because the caliph refused to consummate the marriage.